 Check Compression with Third-Party Tools

 Though Google PageSpeed Insights tool is popular, it will not explicitly show GZIP compression problems.
 There are many third-party tools also offer functions to check the GZIP compression of a webpage.
-You can use free GZIP Compression Checker tool by entering your site URL and check how much bytes is saved using compression on your site.
+You can use on of these free GZIP Compression Checker tools by entering your site URL and check how much bytes is saved using compression on your site.